Automated Insights: Wordsmith

-Wordsmith is Ai's platform for natural language generation.
+Wordsmith is AI's platform for natural language generation.
 It is "an artificial intelligence system that uses mounds of data, quantitative analysis and some rules about style and good writing" to produce stories.
 Wordsmith is sold as both a direct product and service to clients.
-In October 2015, the Wordsmith platform was updated to allow users to create their own narratives through online software.
-Software users upload their own data and create templates for writing narratives.
+In October 2015, the Wordsmith platform was updated to allow users to create their narratives through online software.
+Software users upload their data and create templates for writing narratives.

-Wordsmith has been described as a "a sort of personal data scientist, sifting through reams of data that might otherwise go un-analyzed and creating custom reports that often have an audience of one."
+Wordsmith is "a sort of personal data scientist, sifting through reams of data that might otherwise go un-analyzed and creating custom reports that often have an audience of one."
 The service works by ingesting structured data, analyzing it for insights, and then writing out those insights in human-friendly prose.

 The company has since commercialized the natural language generation platform called Wordsmith, with customers including Yahoo, Associated Press, and Tableau.

 Notable work

 Associated Press

 In June 2014, The Associated Press announced it would use automation technology from Automated Insights to produce most of its U.S. corporate earnings stories.
 AP said automation would boost its output of quarterly earnings stories nearly fifteen-fold, further noting that the technology would "free journalists to do more journalism and less data processing."

-The Associated Press is the first newsroom to have an automation editor to oversee automated articles.
+The Associated Press is the first newsroom to have an automated editor to oversee automated articles.
 Use of the Automated Insights software increased the Associated Press coverage of corporate earnings stories by over tenfold.
-A study by researchers at Stanford and the University of Washington found that Automated Insights’ technology has had an effect on the stock market, as firms that received little attention from traders now see significant increases in trade volume and liquidity.
+A study by researchers at Stanford and the University of Washington found that Automated Insights’ technology has affected the stock market, as firms that received little attention from traders now see significant increases in trade volume and liquidity.

 The Daily Show with Trevor Noah aired a segment on the AP's use of automation on October 7, 2015.